-Intermediate level tap dance technique with an emphasis on style and performance.
+This course will provide instruction in intermediate level tap dance technique with an emphasis on style and performance.
 Students will learn technique and step patterns of greater complexity, concentrating on speed, time steps and turning combinations.
-Recommended Preparation: THE 234A.
+Recommended Preparation: THE 234A

-THE-238A Jazz Dance: Beginning
+THE-238E Jazz Dance: Beginning